Protect your family’s finances from the devastation of an unexpected impairment.

 Unfortunately, it won’t ever match 100% of your salary.

-Short-term disability insurance usually pays 80% of your salary, and long-term disability insurance replaces around 60% of your income.
+Short-term disability insurance typically pays 80% of your salary, and long-term disability insurance replaces around 60% of your income.

 While your salary is taxed, disability benefits aren’t — so the final amount can come pretty close to what you were taking home before your disability.